igormironchik/args-parser/README.md

 I decided that this aspect is very application specific.
 There is no need for such library to do any conversions of arguments' values, to bind them to some variables.
 This will do API very complex only.
 I know what you will say: this is very nice feature, it helps...
 Really?
-How often and hom much it helped you?
+How often and how much it helped you?
 Arguments parser should handle the string that user provided to the application, it should separate arguments, commands, values, store it in internal state of parser, and allow to developer just write some `if` operators to choose branch of the programm logic.
 What will give you, as to developer,